Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Abstract

 \section{Abstract}

 Previous hypergraph expansions are solely carried out on either vertex level or hyperedge level, thereby missing the symmetric nature of data co-occurrence, and resulting in information loss.
-To address the problem, this paper treats vertices and hyperedges equally and proposes a new hypergraph formulation named the \emph{line expansion (LE)} for hypergraphs learning.
-The new expansion bijectively induces a homogeneous structure from the hypergraph by treating vertex-hyperedge pairs as ``line node''.
-By reducing the hypergraph to a simple graph, the proposed \emph{line expansion} makes existing graph learning algorithms compatible with the higher-order structure and has been proven as a unifying framework for various hypergraph expansions.
-We evaluate the proposed line expansion on five hypergraph datasets, and the results show that our method beats SOTA baselines by a significant margin.
+To address the problem, this paper treats vertices and hyperedges equally and proposes a new hypergraph expansion named the \emph{line expansion} (\method) for hypergraphs learning.
+The new expansion bijectively induces a homogeneous structure from the hypergraph by modeling vertex-hyperedge pairs.
+Our proposal essentially reduces the hypergraph to a simple graph, which enables the existing graph learning algorithms to work seamlessly with the higher-order structure.
+We further prove that our line expansion is a unifying framework over various hypergraph expansions.
+We evaluate the proposed \method on five hypergraph datasets in terms of the hypergraph node classification task.
+The results show that our method could achieve at least $2$\% accuracy improvement over the best baseline consistently.